DRIP VS. POUR OVER COFFEE: WHAT’S THE DIFFERENCE?

 A longtime household staple, auto drip coffee is brewed with a machine that automates the pour over brewing process—simply add water and coffee grounds.
 These coffee makers heat water from a reservoir, then pass it over coffee grounds in a filter basket.
 The brewed coffee is then collected in a carafe or other container below.

-Because you can typically brew anywhere from 4 to 12 or more cups at once, an auto drip coffee maker is a good option for when you need to make coffee for a family gathering or brunch.
+Because you can typically brew anywhere from 4 to 12 cups at once, an auto drip coffee maker is a good option for when you need to make coffee for a family gathering or brunch.
 The programmable options also make this a good choice for coffee lovers looking for convenience and consistency.

 IS POUR OVER BETTER THAN DRIP?